 Catechesis of the Good Shepherd

-St. Matthew’s offers all three levels of the Catechesis of the Good Shepherd as our primary means of religious formation for our children from ages 3 – 12.
-Saint Matthew’s has embraced the philosophy of the Catechesis of the Good Shepherd and has successfully implemented this work with children for more than twenty years.
+St. Matthew’s offers four levels of the Catechesis of the Good Shepherd as our primary means of religious formation for our children from 16 months to age 12.
+Saint Matthew’s has embraced the philosophy of the Catechesis of the Good Shepherd and has successfully implemented this work with children for more than twenty five years.
 The goal of the Catechesis of the Good Shepherd is to nurture the child’s relationship with God.
-The Catechesis accomplishes this through the use of manipulative materials, prayer, songs, listening to the Bible with the children, preparing children for full participation in liturgy and by giving them time to work with materials.
+The Catechesis accomplishes this through the use of manipulative materials, prayer, songs, listening to the Bible with the children, and preparing children for full participation in liturgy.

 At Saint Matthew’s, the Catechesis of the Good Shepherd is offered each week on Sunday morning, starting in early September and concluding by the middle of June.
-The children gather from 9:00 – 10:15 a.m. in three separate atria (classrooms).
-Three atria have been fully stocked in the modular unit directly across from the Parish Hall.
+The children gather from 9:00 – 10:15 a.m. in four separate atria (classrooms).
+All four atria have been fully stocked and are located in the modular unit directly across from the Parish Hall.

 Materials, closely linked to biblical and liturgical sources, are attractively displayed for children to explore as a way to deepen their religious experiences.